 The Centre was refurbished in 2006 with support from the National Lottery Fund through the Heritage Lottery Fund, Plymouth City Council through the Landfill Tax Credits Scheme with the assistance of the South West England Environmental Trust and a legacy in memory of William and Helena Heath (nee Hurrell), beloved parents of Dorothy Harris.

-In 2017 the Centre also received support from Churchwood Valley, Cllr Dan Brown, National Marine Aquarium – Plymouth, Sea Changers, South West Water, Wembury Parish Council and Western Power Distribution.
+In 2018 the Centre also received support from Churchwood Valley, Complete Tenders Ltd, National Marine Aquarium – Plymouth, Police Mutual Fund, Sea Changers, South West Water and Wembury Parish Council.

 The Marine Centre is managed by two members of staff employed by Devon Wildlife Trust.
 Click on a team member to find out more about them.